OutlierVentures/ANVIL/API.md

 ## Sovrin

-Import each of these in the format `from sovrin.[module] import [function]`
+Import each of function in the format `from sovrin.[module] import [function]`.

-Note that many functions return the actor data structure.
+Note that many functions return an actor data structure when this actor is fed in as a parameter.
 This is an updated structure following some interaction with the Sovrin ledger, and should always be re-assigned to the actor, i.e.
 ```python
 actor = function(actor)
 ```